6' 8" North Texas Teen Tommy Morrison Chooses Golf Over Basketball And Is Thriving On The Course

 But you just might be surprised by which sports he’s playing.

-“You think, as you get to the seven foot height you got to start thinking “whoa” maybe basketball is what I should be doing.”
+“You think, as you get to the seven foot height you got to start thinking, ‘whoa maybe basketball is what I should be doing’.”
 Morrison admitted to CBS 11 Sports.

 But Morrison plays golf.